apache/druid/docs/operations/clean-metadata-store.md

 All audit records become eligible for deletion when the `durationToRetain` time has passed since their creation.

 Audit cleanup uses the following configuration:
- - `druid.coordinator.kill.audit.on`: When `True`, enables cleanup for audit records.
+ - `druid.coordinator.kill.audit.on`: When `true`, enables cleanup for audit records.
  - `druid.coordinator.kill.audit.period`: Defines the frequency in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) for the cleanup job to check for and delete eligible audit records.
 Defaults to `P1D`.
  - `druid.coordinator.kill.audit.durationToRetain`: Defines the retention period in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) after creation that audit records become eligible for deletion.